Melvin Boel: FC Dordrecht

 On 3 June 2024, Boel was appointed head coach at Eerste Divisie side FC Dordrecht, signing a two-year contract and replacing Michele Santoni.
 In his first match in charge on 9 August 2024, FC Dordrecht beat FC Emmen 1–2.
 FC Dordrecht eventually finished the Eerste Divisie season in fifth place.
 In the promotion play-offs, FC Dordrecht beat De Graafschap, but were knocked out by Willem II on penalties in the semi-finals.

 Go Ahead Eagles

 On 12 June 2025, it was announced that Boel would sign a 3-year contract as head coach at Go Ahead Eagles, replacing Paul Simonis.
 In his first match in charge on 3 August 2025, Go Ahead Eagles lost the Johan Cruyff Shield 2–1 to PSV Eindhoven.
 Five days later, during Boel's first match in charge in the Eredivisie, Go Ahead Eagles drew 2–2 against Fortuna Sittard.
 On 25 September 2025, Boel managed his first game in UEFA club competitions, with Go Ahead Eagles losing 0–1 to FCSB in the UEFA Europa League.
 A week later, Boel led Go Ahead Eagles to their first-ever win in major a UEFA club competition, 1–2 away against Panathinaikos.
+Go Ahead Eagles stunned eventual winners Aston Villa with a 2–1 victory, but were knocked out of the league phase with 7 points.
+Go Ahead Eagles finished the Eredivisie season in twelfth place.
+On 3 June 2026, it was announced that Go Ahead Eagles and Boel decided to part ways.